shikha1108/notes/technicalTerms.md

 ### Rest Api's

 Rest Api is a way of sharing information between two servers.
-It has several methods
+It has several methods.
 * Get:It is used to retrieve data.
-* Post:Its is used to post data to server.
+* Post:It is used to post data to server.
-* Patch:Applies partial modifications to a resource.
+* Patch:It Applies partial modifications to a resource.
 It is often used to update specific fields of an existing resource.
-* Put:Updates a specified resource with new data.
-It replaces the existing representation of the resource
+* Put:It Updates a specified resource with new data.
+It replaces the existing representation of the resource.
 * Delete: It is used to delete the data.

 ### Response status code.